-As far as the substantive provisions are concerned, declaratory actions may be based on article 2(3) of the Competition Law or article 81 of the EC Treaty, pursuant to which forbidden agreements are null and void for all purposes, or on articles 3 or 82 of the EC Treaty, which prohibit abuse of market power.
-In theory, negative declaratory actions should also be admissible (for example, by a dominant company seeking a declaration that certain conduct does not amount to abusive behaviour under article 3 of the Competition Law or article 82 of the EC Treaty, with a view to pre-empt possible third-party claims for damages based on such conduct).
+As far as the substantive provisions are concerned, declaratory actions may be based on article 2(3) of the Competition Law or article 101 TFEU, pursuant to which forbidden agreements are null and void for all purposes, or on article 3 of the Competition Law or article 102 TFEU, which prohibit abuse of market power.
+In theory, negative declaratory actions should also be admissible (for example, by a dominant company seeking a declaration that certain conduct does not amount to abusive behaviour under article 3 of the Competition Law or article 102 TFEU, with a view to pre-empt possible third-party claims for damages based on such conduct).
 However, in the only known case so far of antitrust negative declaratory actions brought before Italian courts of law, the court rejected the plaintiffs' request to declare:

-- the non-existence of a cartel infringement established by the European Commission, pending the actions for annulment of the Commission's decision that its addressees brought before the EC Court of First Instance; and - in any event, that the cartel in question did not cause a price increase of the relevant products or any other damage to the defendants.
+- the non-existence of a cartel infringement established by the European Commission, pending the actions for annulment of the Commission's decision that its addressees brought before the EU Court of First Instance; and - in any event, that the cartel in question did not cause a price increase of the relevant products or any other damage to the defendants.